stoplightio/json-ref-resolver/README.md

 });
 ```

-#### Example: Resolving Remote References with Readers
+#### Example: Dereferencing Remote References with Resolvers

-By default only local references (those that point to values inside of the original source) are resolved.
+By default only inline references (those that point to values inside of the original object) are dereferenced.

-In order to resolve remote authorities (file, http, etc) you must provide readers for each authority scheme.
+In order to dereference remote URIs (file, http, etc) you must provide resolvers for each URI scheme.

-Readers are keyed by scheme, receive the URI to fetch, and must return the fetched data.
+Resolvers are keyed by scheme, receive the URI to fetch, and must return the fetched data.

 ```ts
 import { Resolver } from "@stoplight/json-ref-resolver";